 Master of Arts students who have 2 or more years of experience in teaching are only required to take one 3 credit hour practicum.
-Upon completion of the coursework it is recommended that all students take and pass the Mild-Moderate: Cross Categorical Disabilities K-12 and Special Education: Core Knowledge and Mild to Moderate

-Applications PRAXIS IIexams to be considered "highly qualified" in the State of Missouri.
+Upon completion of the coursework it is recommended that all students take and pass the Mild-Moderate: Cross Categorical Disabilities K-12 and Special Education: Core Knowledge and Mild to Moderate Applications PRAXIS II exams to be considered "highly qualified" in the State of Missouri.

-All courses below have a prerequisite of EDU 34100/54100 Education of the Exceptional Child.
+Students must complete all courses listed below; all courses require the prerequisite EDU 34100/EDU 54100 Education of the Exceptional Child.